Michael J. Fox: 1996–2020: Later career and retirement

-On August 20, 2012, NBC announced The Michael J. Fox Show, loosely based on Fox's life.
-Fox starred in the show.
-It was granted a 22-episode commitment from the network and premiered on NBC on September 26, 2013.
-The show was taken off the air after 15 episodes and was later cancelled.
+In August 2012, NBC announced that Fox would star in The Michael J. Fox Show, loosely based on his life.
+It was granted a 22-episode commitment from the network and premiered in September 2013, but was taken off the air after 15 episodes and later cancelled.

 Fox has made several appearances in other media.
 At the 2010 Winter Olympics closing ceremony in Vancouver, British Columbia, Canada, he delivered comedy monologues, along with William Shatner and Catherine O'Hara, in the "I am Canadian" part of the show.

-Despite a sound-alike, A.J.
-Locascio, voicing his character of Marty McFly in the 2011 Back to the Future episodic adventure game, Fox lent his likeness to the in-game version of Marty alongside Christopher Lloyd.
+Despite sound-alike A.J.
+LoCascio voicing Marty McFly in the 2011 Back to the Future episodic adventure game, Fox lent his likeness to the in-game version of Marty alongside Christopher Lloyd.
 Fox made a special guest appearance in the final episode of the series as an elder version of Marty, as well as his great-grandfather Willie McFly.

-In 2018, Fox was cast in the recurring role of Ethan West on the second season of the ABC political drama Designated Survivor.
-Fox appeared in five episodes of the show.
-His character was described as "a Washington attorney with significant connections and a history of great success" who was hired to investigate whether the president of the United States was fit to continue in his position.
+Fox appeared in five episodes of the second season of the ABC political drama Designated Survivor, in the recurring role of Ethan West, investigating whether the president was fit to continue in the job.

 In 2020, Fox retired from acting due to the increasing unreliability of his speech.
 Fox's memoir, No Time Like the Future: An Optimist Considers Mortality, was released that November.
 In the book, Fox explained that, "not being able to speak reliably is a game-breaker for an actor" and that he was experiencing memory loss.
 Fox wrote, "There is a time for everything, and my time of putting in a 12-hour workday, and memorizing seven pages of dialogue, is best behind me...I enter a second retirement.
 That could change, because everything changes.
 But if this is the end of my acting career, so be it."

-In 2021, Fox appeared in one episode of the television series Expedition: Back to the Future and in the animated film Back Home Again.

-Other work

-Fox served as an executive producer of Spin City alongside co-creators Bill Lawrence and Gary David Goldberg.

-Fox has authored four books: Lucky Man: A Memoir (2002), Always Looking Up: The Adventures of an Incurable Optimist (2009), A Funny Thing Happened on the Way to the Future: Twists and Turns and Lessons Learned (2010), and No Time Like the Future: An Optimist Considers Mortality (2020).